Bassancodes/Bassancodes/README.md

 ---

 ## 📢 About Me
 A young mind embracing every opportunity to **innovate and transform** through technology.
-I believe that IT is not just about coding—it's about **revolutionizing industries, solving real-world problems, and turning dreams into reality through software**.
+I believe that IT is not just about coding, it's about **revolutionizing industries, solving real-world problems, and turning dreams into reality through software**.
 Every challenge is a chance to create something impactful, and that's what drives me forward.

 ---